adnguyen/adnguyen.github.io/CV/resume.md

 Research Interests
 ---------

-I am broadly interested in ethical avenues of research that uncovers knowledge without infringing on any sentient being's right to a free life or personhood.
+I am broadly interested in uncovering new knowledge without infringing on any sentient being's right to a free life or personhood.

 Experience
 ---------